 Università per Stranieri di Siena

-The University for Foreigners of Siena is a public university specialized in teaching Italian to foreigners, in scientific research on the diffusion of Italian language and culture in the world and in the mediation of the contact between Italian language and culture and other languages. cultures.
+The University for Foreigners of Siena is a public university whose mission is to study the interaction between the Italian language and culture with other languages and cultures to promote processes of encounters, dialogue and mediation between people from different languages and cultures.
+The University is specialized in teaching Italian to foreigners, in scientific research on the diffusion of Italian language and culture in the world and in the mediation of the contact between Italian and foreign cultures.

 Scuola IMT Alti Studi Lucca

-The Research and Technology Transfer Office supports scientific research and innovation as well as the School’s relationships with businesses.
-In particular, on the one hand it offers information, support and assistance services on financial, management and administrative aspects to projects funded by national, European and international bodies, both public and private; on the other hand, it provides information, support and assistance services regarding intellectual property, patents, software protection, spin-offs and start-ups.
+The Research and Technology transfer Office supports scientific research and innovation as well as relationships with businesses.
+In particular, it provides information, support and assistance services on financial, management and administrative aspects to projects funded by national, European and international bodies, both public and private as well as on intellectual property, patents, software protection, spin-offs and start-ups.